Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 To participate in the tax deed auction process deposits can be made at

-www.volusia.realtaxdeed.com using ACH (Electronic Check) payment
+www.volusia.realtaxdeed.com using ACH (Electronic Check)

 must be delivered to the Tax Deed Department at the Clerk's office in the Volusia County Courthouse at 101 N. Alabama Avenue,